randovania/randovania/README.md

 In the [releases page](https://github.com/randovania/randovania/releases), we have zip files with everything ready to use.
 Just extract and run!

+## Linux

+### Running (in-source)

+1. Clone this repository (downloading the source zip is not supported and will not work)
+2. Open a terminal in the repository root
+3. Prepare the virtual environment and install dependencies:

+   `$ tools/prepare_virtual_env.sh`
+5. Run the program from source:

+   `$ tools/start_client.sh`

+### Running Natively and Multiworld

+1. Activate the virtual environment and generate the necessary configuration.json, as well as build a native application:

+   `$ . venv/bin/activate`
+   `(venv) $ export PRODUCTION=true`
+   `(venv) $ python tools/create_release.py`
+2. Navigate into the build/randovania directory
+3. Install the generated randovania.pkg or run the generated executable

 <!-- Begin COMMUNITY -->

 # Community